22nd July 20

 So to secure a place at medical school you need to be able to demonstrate that you understand and are prepared for the challenges of life as a doctor.
 The best way to do this is to experience that life first hand through work experience.

 Work experience is a vital component for successful entry to medicine.
-At Abbey Cambridge we help organise placements at local and national hospitals, but it also pays to gain some work experience in your home country before you join us.
+At Abbey Cambridge we help organise placements at local and national hospitals, but if you are an international student it also pays to gain some work experience in your home country before you join us and during school holidays.

 Work experience can include shadowing a doctor or undertaking paid or voluntary work in a hospital or other healthcare setting such as a hospice or care home.
 If you are planning to study in the UK, whether this year, or in two or three years’ time, it is never too early to start gaining medical experience, even if that means just speaking to a doctor or a nurse about their experiences, or taking a first aid course.